sokcheng/Kitsuchan-NG/COMMANDS.md

 ## ban
 Ban all users mentioned by this command.

+## boots
+Boots!

 ## censor
 Delete the bot's previous message(s).

 * times - Number of message to delete.
+Defaults to 1.

 ## cflip
 ### Aliases: coinflip